zacdav-db/dbr-renv/README.md

 The script can also regenerate every supported runtime in one go (see the code at the bottom of `scripts/generate.R`), which keeps `envs/` in sync whenever Databricks publishes a new release.

 > [!IMPORTANT] Some manual changes may be required to ensure things work as intended.
-For example, `{sparklyr}` was upgraded within DBR 17+ after it's release, > and the version specified is not available in specified snapshot.
+For example, `{sparklyr}` was upgraded within DBR 17+ after it's release
+> and the version specified is not available in specified snapshot.